 The Company maintains highly marketable financial investments and diverse assets that can be liquidated in the event of an unforeseen interruption of cash flow.
-This, combined with the credit facility and cash pool to meet liquidity needs, gives a presentation of how assets and liabilities have been matched.
+This, combined with the cash pool to meet liquidity needs, gives a presentation of how assets and liabilities have been matched.